kapil-grv/geohash-generator-qgis-plugin/README.md

-To update the README file for your codebase, you should include the following sections for clarity and completeness.
-Here's a suggested structure based on the information you provided:

----

 # Geohash Generator Plugin for QGIS

 This QGIS plugin generates geohashes for polygon features in a selected vector layer and optionally saves them to a CSV file.
 It uses the Shapely library to convert polygons to geohashes with a specified precision and processes the polygons from a selected layer.